 - Surgery to decrease the amount of fluid produced in the eye.

 Deciding about surgery for glaucoma

 Deciding whether to have surgery for glaucoma can be hard.
 Here are some reasons.

 - You may not be in pain or notice any vision loss.

 - Surgery isn't a complete cure for glaucoma.
-But surgery can decrease the chance of losing even more eyesight later on.
+But surgery can decrease the chance of losing even more eyesight later.
 And for some people, it can reduce or get rid of the need for eyedrops.

-- Not everyone who has laser surgery will have lower IOP after the surgery.
-For most people, the lower pressure will last only a few years.
-Others may have an increase in their eye pressure.
-Certain types of open-angle glaucoma respond better to laser surgery than others.
+- Not everyone who has laser surgery will have lower pressure in the eye after surgery.
+The lower pressure may last only a few years.

 - The effects of some laser treatments aren't long-lasting.
-Repeat laser treatments, medicines, or other surgeries may be needed later on.
+Other treatments may be needed later.

 To learn more about Healthwise, visit Healthwise.org.